evoi9/MageSimulator/MageSimulator_readme.txt

 This tutorial will describe how to load and play the Mage Simulator game.

 ----- LOADING THE GAME -----
+There are 2 options for loading this game:

+1. The easy way double clicking the .exe file:
+Download the project from https://github.com/xzs424/MageSimulator.
+Double click MageSimulator.exe in Windows OS.
+You are now ready to play the game.

+2. The harder way using Unity:
 Download the project from https://github.com/xzs424/MageSimulator.
 Download and install Unity from https://unity3d.com/get-unity/download.
 Download and install the Leap Motion SDK from https://developer.leapmotion.com/downloads.